UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 This was the first iteration of this course, which made it hard to make any predictions.

+I was quite tired, due to too much teaching at the same time.
+During the day, however, even though I felt not at the peak of my abilities, I did a reasonable job.

 Based on the first NAISS-wide 'Intro to
 Python' course (of 2025-03-04), all we could expect is that 25% of all registrationed participants would show up.